Skin Physics Photon Review: does it work?

 I bought the Photon because I found a discounted one in a sale.

 I wish now that I'd bought the Omnilux New-U. Based on my experience of their salon product, I suspect their device is less gimmicky and more powerful.
 I also think the square shape of the Omnilux might make it easier to get into the corners around eyes and nose, and the larger head would save time because there would be fewer treatment areas.
+The difficulty is tracking it down.
+If you know where to find a stockist, I'd love to know!

 More by this Author